 Long-distance taxis gather in front of the railway station.
 There are 2 bus stations in Aktobe.
 The long-distance Ekspress station focuses mostly on destinations in Russia with daily departures to Orsk, Orenburg and Samara and less frequent buses to Kazan, Ekaterinburg, Moscow, Krasnodar and St-Petersburg.

 The Sapar bus station is not too far off from Ekspress: it collects buses to nearby destinations and a bus every second day to Astana.

 Aktobe airport connects directly to Almaty, Astana, Moscow and Aktau.

 For approximate locations, see our map of steppe attractions.
 If you are going independently, make sure you have a sturdy 4WD.
-If you do not have your own transport, we can help you get in touch with a local tour operator.
+We currently cannot recommend a local tour operator.